y1jHuang/GBoost/README.md

 ## Quick Start

-First, we import `GBoost` package, and simulate data with the assigned effect size:
+First, we import `GBoost` package, and simulate data with the assigned effect size `effect_size = 5`:

 ```R
 library(GBoost)